dart-lang/webdev/webdev/README.md

 ## Requirements

-The latest release of `webdev` requires Dart SDK `2.3` or later.
+The latest release of `webdev` requires Dart SDK `2.10.0` or later.
-This corresponds to Flutter SDK `1.5` or later.

 To use `webdev` with a package, make sure you have entries in `pubspec.yaml` similar to: